 Patricia is Senior Counsel with Westaway Law Group, where her practice is focused primarily on negotiations, litigation support and general advisory services.

-Patricia brings many years of experience in Aboriginal legal issues to her position with Westaway Law Group, having worked as counsel in the Aboriginal Affairs Portfolio of the Department of Justice on major Aboriginal litigation, and policy issues from 2000 through to 2012.
-Working collaboratively with other Justice counsel, Patricia contributed to the government’s position on major Aboriginal rights and title matters before appellate courts across the country and the Supreme Court of Canada.
-She worked closely with the government’s litigation teams on such high profile cases as R. v.
+Patricia brings many years of experience in Aboriginal legal issues to her position with Westaway Law Group, having worked as counsel in the Aboriginal Affairs Portfolio of the Department of Justice on major Aboriginal litigation and policy issues from 2000 through to 2012.
+Working collaboratively with other Justice counsel, Patricia contributed to the federal government’s position on major Aboriginal rights and title matters before appellate courts across the country, up to and including the Supreme Court of Canada.
+She worked closely with the government’s litigation teams on such high- profile cases as R. v.
 Powley, R. v.
 Sappier; R. v.
 Gray, Tsilhqot’in v.
 B.C., and Lax Kw’alaams v.
 Canada.

 Patricia also provided high level strategic legal advice to various government departments on major Aboriginal files, particularly in the areas of s.
 35 Aboriginal and Treaty rights, Métis issues, the Crown’s duty to consult and accommodate and the Honour of the Crown.